[Watch the Video Below: The Hope of Easter]

 Genesis 8:4 And the ark rested in the seventh month, on the seventeenth day of the month, upon the mountains of Ararat.

 Remember that the sequence of months was re-ordered by God when the Passover was instituted (Exodus 12:1-36).
-In Genesis the seventh month was Abib, but the name of this month was changed to Nisan after the Babylonian captivity.
+In Genesis 8, the seventh month is Abib, but the name of this month was changed to Nisan after the Babylonian captivity.
 With the re-ordering of the months, Abib/Nisan became the first month, so both the ark’s rest and Jesus’ resurrection took place in the same month on the 17th day, but only if it was a Thursday crucifixion.

 Nisan 17

-Jesus’ death was God’s judgment of man’s sin and His resurrection and ascension is a picture, in type, of our salvation and rest in Him.
+Jesus’ death was God’s judgment of man’s sin, and His resurrection and ascension is a picture, in type, of our salvation and rest in Him.
 That salvation is offered to anyone who walks through the Door, which is Jesus (John 10:9).
 Just as the ark saved Noah and his family from God’s judgment, Jesus saved us.
-And just as the ark came to rest on Nisan 17, we find our rest in Jesus who rose from the dead and opened the way to eternal life in Him.
+And just as the ark came to rest on Nisan 17, we find our rest in Jesus, who rose from the dead and opened the way to eternal life in Him.

 2. The Disciples on the Road to Emmaus